369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/gradient-decent/README.md

 <img src="img/img1.png" alt="data points img" width="500"/>

 The input is the area and the output is the price.
-We want to our gradient decent algorithm to find the equasion that maps the input to the output.
+We want to our gradient decent algorithm to find the equation that maps the input to the output.

-That equasion looks like this:
+That equation looks like this:
 ```
 input = [2600, 3000, 3200, 3600, 4000]
 output = [550000, 565000, 610000, 680000, 725000]
-equasion = (155.78) * (area + 180616.43)
+equation = (155.78) * (area + 180616.43)
 ```

-The equasion is nothing but the blue line on the graph below which is known as the best fit line.
+The equation is nothing but the blue line on the graph below which is known as the best fit line.
 It basically sits as best it can over all our data points

 The general algorithm looks like this.
 Notice that the learning rate and the derivative, which controlls the step sizes we wish to take.
 This is further explained below